 What kind of engine is best for a Garden tiller?

-Most of the powerful Rear-Tined Tillers are gas powered, because electric engines aren’t just powerful enough to support such heavy-duty tasks.
-Engines manufactured by Honda, Briggs and Stratton are the best ones you can find in Gas-Powered Engines and some generic ones like the ones in Southland’s are also quite durable.
+Most of the powerful Rear-Tined Tillers use gas for power because electric engines aren’t just powerful enough to support such heavy-duty tasks.
+Engines manufactured by Honda, Briggs and Stratton are the best ones in Gas Engines and some generic ones like the ones in Southland’s are also quite durable.

 What’s the benefit of an OHV engine?